microcks/microcks.io/content/documentation/guides/usage/direct-api.md

 ## Overview

-Eventhough Microcks promotes a contract first approach for defining mocks, in real-life it may be difficult starting that way without a great maturity on API and Service contracts.
-You often need to play a bit with a fake API to really figure out their needs and how you should then design API contract.
-In order to help with this situation, Microcks offers the ability to **directly generate an API** that you may use as a sandbox.
+Even though Microcks promotes a contract-first approach for defining mocks, starting that way in real life may be difficult without a great maturity in API and Service contracts.
+You often need to play a bit with a fake API to really figure out their needs and how you should design an API contract.
+To help with this situation, Microcks offers the ability to **directly generate an API** that you may use as a sandbox.

 This guide shows you how Microcks is able to easily generate, in a few clicks:
 * **REST API** with CRUD operations (CRUD for *Create-Retrieve-Update-Delete*) and associated mocks that you'll be able to use for recording, retrieving and deleting any type of JSON document,
-* **Event-Driven API** with a single *Publish* operation with associated reference payload that will be used to simulate event emition whether on Kafka or WebSocket protocols.
+* **Event-Driven API** with a single *Publish* operation with an associated reference payload that will be used to simulate event emission, whether on Kafka or WebSocket protocols.

 ## 1. Few concepts

 In a few clicks, Microcks is able to easily generate for you:
 * **REST API** with CRUD operations (CRUD for *Create-Retrieve-Update-Delete*) and associated mocks that you'll be able to use for recording, retrieving and deleting any type of JSON document,
-* **Event-Driven API** with a single *Publish* operation with associated reference payload that will be used to simulate event emition whether on Kafka or WebSocket protocols.
+* **Event-Driven API** with a single *Publish* operation with an associated reference payload that will be used to simulate event emission, whether on Kafka or WebSocket protocols.

 <div align="center">
 <br/>